Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 **AI:** Our original design and current implementation are pretty much the same as far as external interfaces go.
 We decided to use OpenAI's api with chatgpt04-mini for story generation and for generating descriptions for bosses and characters, and DALL-E for image generation.
 We didn't, however, get to fine-tune the models for our purposes, which we mentioned in our original design.
 Instead, we just relied on the base models to generate content.

 **Supabase**: We used Supabase for the database, as we did in our original design.

+**Oauth**: We still used Supabase for OAuth, but instead of using Google, Microsoft, and Apple as our OAuth providers, we chose GitHub, Bitbucket, and Gitlab because Google, Microsoft, and Apple were more expensive.

 **Stripe**: We did not use Stripe since we were focused on gameplay and it wasn't a priority.
 Stripe implementation could be for version 2.0 after the game is better polished and has more features.